a-b-street/abstreet/book/src/dev/README.md

 the renderable map objects, because this crash will consistently happen at startup-time and be noticed by somebody developing before a player gets to it.

+Prefer using `info!`, `warn!`, `error!`, etc from the `log` crate.
+Or if a `Timer` is available and you want to collect all notes together, `timer.note`.
+There are still many places calling `println!`, but we're trying to clean these up.

 See the [testing strategy](testing.md) page.